 Tom Dundon is the chief executive officer, owner and governor of the Carolina Hurricanes.
 Dundon is also the Chairman and Managing Partner of Dundon Capital Partners, a Dallas-based private investment firm.
 His investment activities have spanned the entertainment, healthcare, real estate and hospitality, technology, automotive and financial services sectors.

 Dundon acquired a majority stake in the Carolina Hurricanes on Jan.
 12, 2018, and in his first full season as owner, helped guide the Hurricanes to the Stanley Cup Playoffs for the first time in 10 years.
-Carolina has reached the postseason in each of Dundon’s five seasons as owner (2018-23).
+Carolina has reached the postseason in each of Dundon’s seven seasons as owner (2018-25).

 Born in New York and raised in Dallas, Dundon attended Southern Methodist University, where he earned a bachelor’s degree in economics in 1993 and served as president of Phi Gamma Delta.
 Then, with a number of partners, he cofounded a business focused primarily on automobile financing, which over the next 10 years and through a series of transactions, became Santander Consumer USA (“SCUSA”), a large U.S. consumer finance company majority held by Banco Santander.
 Dundon served in various capacities for the company, and ultimately became chairman and chief executive officer.